Fletcher13/secrets/README.md

 nil and this opens an existing store, it will look for the `sealedkey` file and attempt to unseal it with TPM2.0.
 If that does not work, an error will be returned.

+### Key Rotation

+The `store.Rotate()` method allows you to generate a new encryption key for the store and re-encrypt all existing data with the new key.
+This is a crucial security feature for regularly updating your encryption keys.

+### Updating Password

+The `store.Passwd()` method allows the user to change the password for a store.
+This function is guaranteed to succeed or fail without leaving the store in an unaccessible state, even if the program panics or system halts in the middle of the `Passwd()` call.

 ### Zeroization